 |Invalid Recipient||Recipient doesn’t exist or recieve email.|

-Recipient Validation is available early for SparkPost beta testers.
-Sign-up to be a beta tester if you’d like to try it out.
+Recipient Validation is available for private access to SparkPost customers.
 Recipient Validation is not currently available to EU accounts, check back soon for availability.

 Single Address Validation API